GPU Command Buffer

 The GPU Command Buffer system is the way in which Chrome talks to the GPU either OpenGL or OpenGL ES (or OpenGL ES emulated through ANGLE).
 It is designed to have an API that emulates the OpenGL ES 2.0 API enforcing the restrictions of that API and working around incompatibilities in drivers and platforms.

 The #1 goal of the command buffer system is security.
 Graphics systems in OSes have gaping security holes.
-2 simple examples are you can allocate a texture or a buffer and the memory returned is left as is.
+Two simple examples are you can allocate a texture or a buffer and the memory returned is left as is.
 That memory is often left over from other applications and could contain passwords, images or other data that should not be visible to the calling app.
 Similarly there are many API functions that are buggy or have poorly designed APIs that make them easy to call in ways that would crash the browser.
 The #1 goal of the GPU process is to prevent these problems.

 The #2 goal is compatibility across systems.
 From the POV of clients there should be no differences in behavior across systems.
 In some cases that means enforcing restrictions that are not there on the actual system.
 Examples include disabling advanced GLSL features.
 Others involve working around bugs by re-writing shaders or other techniques.